jchristn/ModelTokenizerSdk/README.md

 Model tokenizer SDK.
 This SDK uses the modeltokenizer docker image found [here](https://hub.docker.com/r/jchristn/modeltokenizer) (repository for the Docker image is [here](https://github.com/jchristn/modeltokenizer)).

-## New in v2.0.x
+## New in v3.0.x

-- Compatibility with v2.0 of the Docker container
+- Remove use of static classes for TokenEstimator
+- Added `Logger` to `ModelTokenizer`

 ## Help or Feedback